The Magnificent Defeat: Major themes

 The topics of Buechner’s sermons vary, and they meditate on a selection of texts from the Old and New Testament.
 As with many of his other works, the addresses included in The Magnificent Defeat meditate upon the possibility of faith and of God’s action in the world, especially in the mundane.
 As the author acknowledges in Now and Then, the sermons are also often offer an apologetic for Christianity and for faith.
 Jeffrey Munroe places particular significance upon the volume, writing that 'the theological convictions worked out in these pages would stick with Buechner for the rest of his career.'
 Buechner scholar Dale Brown notes particularly the presence of the theme of doubt, writing that 'the issue of doubt is never far from the surface' in The Magnificent Defeat, and that, within the anthology, 'it is the very impossibility of proof that Buechner sees as the gap that God occupies.'

 In the ‘Introductory Note’ to The Magnificent Defeat, Buechner names James Muilenburg, George Buttrick, John Knox, Paul Scherer, and Robert Russell Wicks as influences for both the style and substance of his preaching.
-The author reflects at length in Now and Then on the influence of Karl Bath, particularly his essay ‘The Need for Christian Preaching’, upon the sermons included in the anthology: ‘These words of Barth’s were extremely powerful words to me, seemed extremely honest and, as far as I could tell, extremely true; and in all my preaching at Exeter and ever since I have been guided by them.’
+The author reflects at length in Now and Then on the influence of Karl Barth, particularly his essay ‘The Need for Christian Preaching’, upon the sermons included in the anthology: ‘These words of Barth’s were extremely powerful words to me, seemed extremely honest and, as far as I could tell, extremely true; and in all my preaching at Exeter and ever since I have been guided by them.’